adamlg1/startup/README.md

 - Messages from all users displayed in realtime
 - Messages are persistently stored in the database
 - There is a featured user through a third party fetch.
-- When a user joins the chat, it is broadcasted in real time.
+- When a user joins the chat, it is broadcasted in real time(not featured in react version).

 ### Technologies